Kicksaw-Consulting/simple-mockforce/README.md

 While there are plans to, mocking query calls which traverse object relationships or that use SOQL-specific where-clause tokens are not yet supported.

+Notable mentions:

+- be explicit with direction in `ORDER BY` clauses, i.e., always supply `DESC` or `ASC`

 ## Error handling

 Error handling is only mocked to a degree, and for some calls it isn't at all.